thomasballinger/dalsegno/readme.md

     npm install chai
     mocha test*

-There's currently no build process, so JavaScript code is limited to features that most browsers understand.
+There's currently no build process, so no need for gulp/grunt yet.
+There's also no module system, so code using this pattern to work both in the browser and node:

+    if (typeof exports !== 'undefined') {
+      if (typeof module !== 'undefined' && module.exports) {
+        exports = module.exports = LazyCanvasCtx;
+      }
+    } else {
+      window.LazyCanvasCtx = LazyCanvasCtx;
+    }

 Ideas for improvements